dmirubtsov/ansible-role-certbot/README.md

       # - domains:
       #     - example3.com

 A list of domains (and other data) for which certs should be generated.
 You can add an `email` key to any list item to override the `certbot_admin_email`.
-When using the `webroot` creation method, a `webroot` item has to be provided, specifying which directory to use for the authentication.
-Make sure your webserver correctly delivers contents from this directory.

     certbot_create_command: "{{ certbot_script }} certonly --standalone --noninteractive --agree-tos --email {{ cert_item.email | default(certbot_admin_email) }} -d {{ cert_item.domains | join(',') }}"